Bessy-Mukaria/Blog_2/README.md

 A study is made to make an understanding of the effects of the social media influencers are in Africa to inform a Social media campaign based on the following factors;

 1. Popularity (Retweet Influence): measured by the number of Retweets and Likes users get
-2. Reach (Indegree Influence): measured by the size of their audience.
+2. Reach (Indegree Influence): measured by the size of their audience i.e followers and following.
-3. Relevance (Mentions Influence): measured by the relevancy of their content.
+3. Relevance (Mentions Influence): measured by the relevancy of their content i.e user mentions.

 ## Methodology
 ## Data Extraction